bhky/targetran/README.md

 # Targetran

-- Data augmentation library for object detection model training.
+- Data augmentation library for object detection or image classification model training.
-- Simple Python API in to transform both the images and the target rectangular bounding-boxes.
+- Simple Python API to transform both the images and the target rectangular bounding-boxes.